huggingface/blog/stable_diffusion.md

 ### License

-Before using the model, you need to accept the model [license](https://huggingface.co/spaces/CompVis/stable-diffusion-license) in order to download and use the weights.
+Before using the model, you need to accept the model [license](https://huggingface.co/spaces/CompVis/stable-diffusion-license) in order to download and use the weights. **Note: the license does not need to be explicitly accepted through the UI anymore**.

 The license is designed to mitigate the potential harmful effects of such a powerful machine learning system.
 We request users to **read the license entirely and carefully**.
 Here we offer a summary: